ppreshant/flow_cytometry/README.md

 4. Open the jupyter notebook `flowcal_pipeline_report.ipnb` and execute the two cells and your data should be ready in about 3 min!
 .. _to be elaborated_

+## R : gating and visualizations

+1. Ensure that the data is in the folder and config file specific to `R` : `./0.5-user_inputs.R` is updated
+2. run `source('./analyze_fcs.R')` to load the data into R
+3. run `7-exploratory_data_view.R` for saving overview of all data.
+Example :
+4. run `11-manual_gating_workflow.R` for gating and saving counts of populations above the gated thresholds

+Do contact me if you have any questions about running this by creating an issue [here](https://github.com/ppreshant/flow_cytometry/issues)